KelTay/Bookstore/README.md

 # Bookstore

-This is a command line-based program that represents an imaginary bookstore.
+This is a command-line-based program that represents an imaginary bookstore.
 It accepts command line arguments to print out certain reports, which can be sorted or filtered in different ways.

 The program gets a list of books, customers, and purchase history by parsing .dat and .csv files.